ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 <img width="587" height="296" alt="image" src="https://github.com/user-attachments/assets/c13eb3ee-e55e-41d7-b0e0-a0197bd687d4" />

-Using the best XGBoost model, we analyzed feature importance.
-The variable 'is_recommended' was as the most influential predictor of customer ratings.
-This aligns with our earlier correlation analysis.
-The other variables were very weak in corelation
+Using the best-performing XGBoost model, feature importance analysis identified 'is_recommended' as the most influential predictor of customer ratings.
+This finding is consistent with our earlier correlation analysis during preprocessing stage, where recommendation likelihood was strongly aligned with rating behavior.
+Customers who would recommend a product generally provided higher ratings.
+In contrast, variables such as demographics and price displayed weak correlations, indicating limited predictive power.

 ## Recomendation and Analysis